Konstantin Kotov: Awards

 In December 2019, Kotov was chosen by readers of Vedomosti as Person of the Year in the Private Individual category.

 In June 2020, Kotov was the winner of the Boris Nemtsov Prize for 2020 by the Boris Nemtsov Foundation for Freedom.

 In December 2020, Kotov was awarded the Moscow Helsinki Group Prize for courage in protecting human rights.

+Personal life

+In October 2019, Kotov married Anna Pavlikova (born 2000), co-defendant in the New Greatness case, while he was being held at the Matrosskaya Tishina detention center.